aduvenhage/ais_beast/README.md

 - lock-free producer/consumer queue
 - overloaded memory operators for memory structures, so that we can reuse objects
 - multi-sentence fragment decoding
+- replace lock-free queue with a locking and blocking queue (using condition variables)

 TODO: